Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/gitlab_ci_slides.md

 test job:
   stage: test
   script:
     - echo "This job tests something.
-It will only run when all jobs in the"
+It will only run when all jobs in the build stage are complete."

 deploy job:
   stage: deploy
   script:
     - echo "This job deploys something.
-It will only run when all jobs in the"
+It will only run when all jobs in the test stage complete."
 ```

 ---

-## (Environment) Variables (GitLab CI/CD)
+## (Environment) Variables

 - Can be set in [different scopes](https://docs.gitlab.com/ee/ci/variables/)